code-with-idrees/Google-Meet-AI-Attendence-Agent/README.md

 ### "You can't join this video call"

 Your Google session has expired.
-Redo the [First-Time Login](#step-8-first-time-google-login) step:
+Redo the [First-Time Google Login](#step-8-first-time-google-login) step:

 ```bash
 # In config.py set: HEADLESS_BROWSER = False